 Office of Equity, Diversity, and Inclusion (OEDI)

 The Office of Equity, Diversity and Inclusion (OEDI) is committed to establishing an equitable, diverse, and inclusive campus that is accessible to all and free from harassment, bullying, and discrimination.
 We strive to remove barriers that have been, and continue to be, encountered by equity deserving groups, including women, Indigenous peoples, visible/racialized minorities, persons with disabilities, and LGBTQ2S+.

-The SCPA Equity, Diversity, Inclusion and Decolonization (EDID) Committee was formed in the spring of 2020 and became a formal Standing Committee of the School in March 2021.
-The committee’s mandate is to advance and promote equity, diversity, inclusion and decolonization in all of the SCPA’s policies and practices.
+The SCPA Equity, Diversity, Inclusion and Decolonization (EDID) Committee’s mandate is to advance and promote equity, diversity, inclusion and decolonization in all of the SCPA’s policies and practices.
 It is also intended to directly address issues of discrimination in terms of hiring priorities, recruitment, curricula, programming, student feedback and in other aspects of the workplace and learning environment.

 For Students, please view these instructions to report an instance of discrimination and/or harassment.

 SCPA Peer Support Program

 The SCPA Peer Support Program is designed to provide students with the opportunity to share their questions, issues, and situations of need regarding equity, diversity and inclusion with carefully selected, qualified and trained peers.
 The program is an all-inclusive safe space which welcomes lesbian, gay, bisexual, transgender, transsexual, and queer individuals, as well as anyone else in need of assistance.